Education and Professional Development

 More information on each of the programs is provided:

-Residency applications deadlines are typically in October for programs starting the following year.
+Residency application deadlines are typically in October for programs starting the following year.
 Please note that UHN only accepts applications via the process defined by the Canadian Society of Hospital Pharmacy (CSHP).
-Interested applicants should visit the CSHP website for further information on application procedures and yearly deadlines.
-Emailed resumes and applications are not accepted.
+Interested applicants should visit the

 Interested candidates are invited to attend our annual open house to learn more about the residency programs.
 This event allows you the opportunity to speak with our current and past residents, residency coordinator(s), director(s), preceptors and mentors.
 The open house is hosted in the fall prior to the application deadline.
-Contact the pharmacy education coordinator for more information on this year's open house.
+Contact the pharmacy education coordinators for more information on this year's open house.

 We also offer an advanced practice Year 2 residency in the area of HIV.
-This is a joint program between UHN Pharmacy Department and McGill University Health Centre in Montreal in conjunction with the Leslie Dan Faculty of Pharmacy, University of Toronto.
+This is a joint program between UHN Pharmacy Department and McGill University Health Centre in Montreal in conjunction with the University of Toronto Leslie Dan Faculty of Pharmacy.
 Applicants should have a pharmacy degree (BScPhm, MScPhm or PharmD) and should have completed a Canadian Pharmacy Residency Board (CPRB) accredited general Year 1 residency program (or equivalent).
-More information and key dates are available on the HIV Pharmacy Specialty Residency webpage.
+More information and key dates are available on the

-Interprofessional Education and Collaboration
+Inter-professional Education and Collaboration

 Volunteering